AlexisLacabane/Employee_Retention_Strategy/README.md

 ## Purpose

-HR Team from ABC company works on better anticipating unplanned leave or retirement in its Parisian workforce
+HR team from ABC works on improving anticipation of unplanned leave or retirement in its parisian workforce

 This repo contains a https://slides.com presentation a :file_folder: **Code.py** to optimise the following: